RPT-Fitch Assigns Continental's Proposed Bond 'BBB(EXP)' Rating

 Strong Liquidity

-Fitch estimates that cash and undrawn committed credit facilities amounted to around EUR4.2bn at end-June 2013.
+Fitch estimates that cash and undrawn committed credit facilities amounted to around EUR4.5bn at end-June 2013.
 Fitch expects FCF of at least EUR1bn in 2014 and beyond.
-Given its liquidity generating ability, Continental has opted for early redemption since July 2013 of three bonds totalling EUR2.375bn, and issued a EUR750m bond with a 3.125% coupon maturing 2020 and a EUR750m bond with a 3% coupon maturing 2018.
+Given its liquidity-generating ability, Continental opted for early redemption in July and September 2013 of two bonds amounting to EUR1.75bn with coupons of 7.5% and 8.5% and the new issuance of a EUR750m bond with a 3% coupon and the expected 2020 bond.

 RATING SENSITIVITIES